Great managers make companies.Bad managers break them.

 But does anyone really need convincing?

 At one point or another in our careers, most of us have had a manager who made us feel like hitting “snooze” on our alarm a few dozen times.
-And some of us have been lucky enough to have a manager who trusted us, supported us, and enabled us to do great work.
+And some of us have been lucky enough to have a leader who trusted us, supported us, and enabled us to do great work.

 It seems like every year a new company declares its intentions to go manager-free, and every year we read stories of their attempts going awry.